 Semisubmersibles

-These are mobile offshore drilling units—MODU—that are used for offshore drilling in remote, ultra-deep sites at sea.
-This allows this offshore structure to reach into rich oil and gas reserves hidden deep into the waters.
-This drilling system gets its name because the platform is partially submerged in water while the drilling operation is underway.
-Once done, they’re held in position by anchors that sustain 10+ tons of weight.
+These are mobile offshore drilling units (MODUs) used for offshore drilling in remote, ultra-deep sites at sea.
+MODUs are known as “semisubmersible” because the platform is partially submerged in water while the drilling operation is underway.
+Once the drilling is complete, the rig is held in position by anchors that can sustain 10+ tons of weight.

 Fixed Platforms